anabelledolhun/0800-FantasticFive-Binder/README.md

 ## Background

-Fitness @ Five is an independent small business started in the summer of 2010.
+Fitness at Five is an independent small business started in the summer of 2010.
 Both locally owned and operated they provide an all access, 24/7 experience for all their members.
-The main goal of Fitness @ Five is not only to help clients achieve their fitness goals but create a welcoming community This small business is determined to make members feel comfortable and connected with each client being on a first-name basis, ultimately creating a close-knit community.
+The main goal of Fitness at Five is not only to help clients achieve their fitness goals but create a welcoming community This small business is determined to make members feel comfortable and connected with each client being on a first-name basis, ultimately creating a close-knit community.
 Their belief in their community is strong and they have no long term contracts, only month-to-month memberships.
-Fitness @ Five is its own little family.

 ## Description of Challange or Opportunity